 You are an undergraduate student with a new major

-Effective November 8, 2021, all nonimmigrant, non-citizen individuals entering the U.S. will be required to be fully vaccinated against COVID-19 and show proof of a negative COVID-19 test.
+All nonimmigrant, non-citizen individuals entering the U.S. will be required to be fully vaccinated against COVID-19.
 There are some very limited exceptions.

 We recommend you carry the following documents with you, and present them to the Customs and Border Protection (CBP) agent.